Willian199/dart_ddi/README.md

 ```

 ## Required Dependencies
-The `required` parameter allows you to explicitly declare which qualifiers or types must be registered before an instance can be created.
+The `requires` parameter allows you to explicitly declare which qualifiers or types must be registered before an instance can be created.
 This ensures that all necessary dependencies are available and ready before the factory attempts to create an instance.

 **Behavior:**
 - **Singleton/Object**: Validation occurs during `register()`.
 If a dependency is not ready, it will be created automatically.